allenai/allennlp-guide/chapters/part2/representing-text-as-features.md

 Finally, each individual ID gets replaced by a vector representing that word in some abstract space.
 The idea here is that words that are "similar" to each other in some sense will be close in the vector space, and so will be treated similarly by the model.

-There are a lot of options for replacing words IDs by vector representations, including:
+There are a lot of options for converting words into vector representations, including:

+* GloVe or word2vec embeddings
 * Character CNNs
 * POS tag embeddings
 * Combination of GloVe and character CNNs
 * wordpieces and BERT

-## Steps for converting language to features
+## Main steps

 There were three steps in converting language to features: